Secant varieties of generalised Grassmannians: Identifiability, singular locus and Terracini locus in the cominuscule case

 where $H_{\bold{x}}$ (and similars) are defined as in the proof of Lemma \ref{lemma:secant orbits}.
 For any $[W]\in \IG(N-2,2N)$, let $\bold{w}=w_1\wedge \ldots \wedge w_{N-2}$ be such that $W=H_{\bold{w}}$.
 Observe that, given $W^\perp$ the orthogonal of $W$ with respect to $\boldsymbol{\omega}$, the orthogonal quotient $W^\perp/W$ has dimension $2N-2(N-2)=4$. \\ The fiber of $\rho$ at $[W]$ is

-In particular, the closure of the fiber is isomorphic to the secant variety of lines to a Lagrangian Grassmannian of planes $\sigma_2(\LG(2,4))=\mathbb P^4$.\\ On the other hand, the dimension of the isotropic Grassmannian $\IG(N-2,2N)$ is the well-known value (see Remark \ref{rmk:dim IG} for a proof)
+In particular, the closure of the fiber is isomorphic to the secant variety of lines to a Lagrangian Grassmannian of planes $\sigma_2(\LG_2)=\mathbb P^4$.\\ On the other hand, the dimension of the isotropic Grassmannian $\IG(N-2,2N)$ is the well-known value (see Remark \ref{rmk:dim IG} for a proof)

-The fiber dimension theorem leads to the thesis: in the statement, we collect terms in the expression in order to highlight that $\LG(N,2N)$ has codimension $2N-3$ in $\overline{\Sigma_2}$. \end{proof}
+The fiber dimension theorem leads to the thesis: in the statement, we collect terms in the expression in order to highlight that $\LG_{N}$ has codimension $2N-3$ in $\overline{\Sigma_2}$. \end{proof}

-\begin{prop} For any $N\geq 4$, the secant variety of lines to the Lagrangian Grassmannian $\LG(N,2N)$ is singular along the second-to-minimal orbit $\Sigma_2$. \end{prop} \begin{proof} The argument is the same as in \cite[Lemma 8.1]{galgano2023spinor}.
-For convenience we write $\LG_N$ instead of $\LG(N,2N)$.\\ Assume that the orbit $\Sigma_2$ is smooth.
+\begin{prop} For any $N\geq 4$, the secant variety of lines to the Lagrangian Grassmannian $\LG_{N}$ is singular along the second-to-minimal orbit $\Sigma_2$. \end{prop} \begin{proof} The argument is the same as in \cite[Lemma 8.1]{galgano2023spinor}.
+Assume that the orbit $\Sigma_2$ is smooth.
 Then the orbit poset in \autoref{figure:graph cominuscule} implies that the open subset $\sigma_2(\LG_N)\setminus \LG_N$ is smooth.
 The projection $\pi_\sigma$ from the abstract secant variety

 onto the second factor $\mathbb P(V_{\omega_N}^{\Sp_{2N}})$ has image the secant variety of lines, and restricts to the map

 Since the unidentifiable locus of $\sigma_2(\LG_N)$ is $\overline{\Sigma_2}$ (see Theorem \ref{thm:identifiability}), the map $\zeta$ is an isomorphism on $Ab\sigma_2(\LG_N)\setminus \zeta^{-1}(\Sigma_2)$ (it is a bijection between smooth open subsets), and its differential drops rank precisely along $\zeta^{-1}(\Sigma_2)$ (and it drops of the dimension of the decomposition locus of points in $\Sigma_2$, that is $3$ - cf. \autoref{table:decomposition loci}).
 In particular, $\zeta$ is a morphism of smooth varieties of the same dimension (which for $N\geq 4$ is $N(N+1)+1$) and, as such, the locus of points where the differential drops rank has to be a divisor.
 We show that $\zeta^{-1}(\Sigma_2)$ has not codimension 1, leading to a contradiction.\\ From the fiber dimension theorem, $\zeta^{-1}(\Sigma_2)$ has dimension $\dim \Sigma_2 + 3$.
 In order to be a divisor, it must hold